 Wondering how to get a full ride to medical school?
-This guide outlines everything you need to know about medical school scholarships.
+This guide outlines everything you need to know about medical school scholarships and free med schools.

-Every student has access to scholarship applications.
+Every student has access to scholarships.
 It’s important to remember that financial aid is out there, and chances are you can find a way to finance your MD education.
-Scholarships and grants are the best forms of financial assistance since they don’t require repayment like student loans.
+Scholarships and grants are the best forms of financial assistance since they don’t require repayment.

-Medical school can cost a lot, so a full-ride is the best-case scenario for a scholarship.
-A full-time scholarship will cover all of your tuition and many other school expenses.
-Here we’ll go over how to get a full ride to medical school in the U.S.
+Medical school can be costly, so a full ride is a best-case scenario to mitigate expenses.
+A full-time scholarship covers your tuition and many other school expenses.
+We’ll outline how to get a full ride to medical school in the U.S.

-The United States federal government offers the following medical school scholarships.
-These are available to any U.S. students who meet their requirements.
+The federal government offers the following medical school scholarships.
+These are available to any U.S. students who meet the requirements.

 The National Health Service Corps (NHSC) offers full scholarships to students who commit to practicing medicine in areas with doctor shortages.
 A year of free education is provided for every two years of full-time service.

 The program covers tuition and eligible educational costs and offers a monthly stipend for living expenses.

 To be eligible for the NHSC’s scholarship program, you must be enrolled as a full-time student or be accepted to an accredited medical school.
 You must be a U.S. citizen or national.